16pixels-iitgn/photostation/README.md

 ### Searching
 - Use the search bar to find photos by photographer name, title, or description

+### Secretaries
+- to update the details, add the details in the `public/about/secys.csv` file and add the profile picture in the `public/about/` folder.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.